Restaurant Night Fundraisers: Are They Worth It?

-In this helpful guide, you'll learn how to make the most of restaurant night and dine-and-donate fundraisers.
+In this helpful guide, learn how to make the most of restaurant night or dine-and-donate fundraisers.
 Plus, learn how to incorporate gift card fundraising into your next restaurant fundraiser to earn even more.

 Pick a restaurant

-Contact local or chain restaurants where you’d like to have your fundraiser.
-Many places already have fundraising models explained on their website, so you can find out exactly how they do it.
+Contact local or chain restaurants where you'd like to have your restaurant fundraiser.
+Many places already have fundraising models available on their website, so you can find out exactly how they do it.

 Choose a date

 Pick a night that works best for both the restaurant and your community members.
-Restaurants will typically only allow you to choose weekdays (when they’re generally less busy).
+Restaurants will typically only allow you to host your fundraiser on weekdays (when they're generally less busy).

 Promote the event